 The protections listed above apply only to the extent that benefits are payable under covered policy(s).
-In no event will the ILHIGA provide benefits greater than those given in the life, annuity, or health insurance policy or contract.
-The statutory limits on ILHIGA coverage have changed over the years and coverage in prior years may not be the same as that set forth in this notice.
+In no event will the ILHIGA provide benefits greater than the contractual obligations in the life, annuity, or health insurance policy or contract.
+The statutory limits on ILHIGA coverage have changed over the years and coverage in prior years may not be the same as that set forth in this Notice.